 In addition to being a Sports Bar and Banquet Room, the building is also well known for its concert venues.
 The original Diamondback once called the stage here home (during Gemini’s) .
-We usually have one band a week and occasionally host two or even three bands on weekends.
+We usually have one band a week and occasionally host two on weekends.
 Check out our Band Page for more info.

 Some events we have hosted are:

 According to town records, Elihu Holcomb originally constructed our building for the Shubael Hoskins Jr. family in 1730.
 The main structure filled the main bar area and half of the kitchen.
 It boasted not only a second floor, but also a wrap around porch that has since been integrated into the bar area.

 After 1807, it was used for a short time as a “shop and barn”, and eventually sold as a tavern in 1866.
 From that point it continued operating as a stagecoach stop and roadhouse known as Old Knights Inn.

 During the 1880’s the Higley family operated it as a tavern and brothel.
 In about 1885 a relative visited the Higley’s from Utah named Seth Higley.
 During the Blizzard of 1888 Seth passed away; and as was custom he was buried in the basement until the spring thaw.
 The only problem was poor old Seth had no assets, and in the spring there was no money to pay for a proper burial.
 Hence Seth is still where he was placed in the winter of 1888.

 At the turn of the century, the building continued as a tavern and brothel until Prohibition in 1916, and the name was forced to change to King Phillip Diner.
 In 1935 Mr. and Mrs. Arnold Daden bought the building and named it The Old Well.
 They doubled the size of the structure, the existing bar top is the 1935 original, and is in the same location as the bar top since 1860.